 Through the year-long senior thesis program, Product Design students and faculty expand their commitment to social entrepreneurship through project-centered alliances with nonprofit and for-profit endeavors, government agencies, and specialist consultants.
 For one such project, senior Eddie Shao-Hsien Chiu created Mobee, an educational toy designed to improve the motor skills of young people with cerebral palsy.

 Industry relationships forged through the senior thesis process create internship opportunities, support student research and prototype testing, and challenge students to become accountable for the ripple effects of their products and services.
 In recent years, students have partnered with Kiehl’s Since 1851, a New York–based hair- and skincare products company, the German glass manufacturer Reidel, and the New York City Department of Transportation.

 A number of projects developed in Product Design studios reach the marketplace, further extending the program’s mission of making design a force of social change.
 In collaboration with the United Nations’ Adopt-a-Minefield project, Product Design student Hideaki Matsui created Cleanup, a line of soaps shaped like landmines, whose sale supports worldwide de-mining efforts.
-Recent alumna Amelia Cunard developed a venture to make furnishings from recycled castoffs—an idea born in a class jointly led at Parsons and the Milano School of International Affairs, Management and Urban Policy—into Re-Fab, a viable growing business recognized by the New York Green Business Competition for its business model and products.
+Recent alumna Amelia Cunard developed a venture to make furnishings from recycled castoffs—an idea born in a class jointly led at Parsons and the Milano School of International Affairs, Management, and Urban Policy.
+Known as Re-Fab, it is a viable growing business recognized by the New York Green Business Competition for its business model and products.

 A Research Culture

-Research also has a global component: Students and faculty recently collaborated with students from France’s St. Etienne School of Art and Design and Sweden’s Konstfack University College of Arts, Craft and Design on an award-winning project to create temporary housing for visiting designers in Hällefors, Sweden.
+Research is also global in extent.
+Students and faculty recently collaborated with students from France’s St. Etienne School of Art and Design and Sweden’s Konstfack University College of Arts, Craft and Design on an award-winning project to create temporary housing for visiting designers in Hällefors, Sweden.